The Top Markets for Multifamily Investing in 2023

 As we've noted before, we look for demographics where there is some recession resistance, a strong job market that is likely to bounce back more quickly than others, and areas where there's been general stability vs looking for home run growth.

-Many of these markets tend to be supported by a strong college presence, healthcare, and even tech, despite the recent job cuts in that sector.
+Many of these markets tend to be supported by a strong college presence, healthcare, and even tech, despite the recent job cuts in that sector

-"in 4th quarter 2022, college town markets saw positive quarter-over-quarter rent growth while national rents were cut to the tune roughly 1.0%.
+"In 4th quarter 2022, college town markets saw positive quarter-over-quarter rent growth while national rents were cut to the tune roughly 1.0%.
 Similarly, quarterly occupancy change in college town markets has been about 30 basis points more stable than the U.S. overall in the past four quarters." - Real Page

 The college town impact during downturns is one that you can't underestimate: